HackframeResearch/.github/hackframe-ideation.md

 ### Investing

-Investing in Hackframe is an excellent opportunity for investors who are interested in the hardware development industry.
+Investing in Hackframe is an excellent opportunity for angel and seed investors who are interested in the computer hardware and semiconductor industry.
 By investing in Hackframe, investors can be a part of a startup that is poised to revolutionize the industry and change the way people approach hardware development.
-Hackframe's vision has already gained traction in the industry and academic community and has received numerous positive feedback from the interested users.
+Our vision has already gained traction in the industry and academic community and has received numerous positive feedback from the interested users.

 Investing in Hackframe also represents an opportunity to be a part of a socially responsible company.
-Hackframe's platform is designed to make hardware development more accessible, which has the potential to create more opportunities for people from diverse backgrounds.
+Our platform is designed to make hardware development more accessible, which has the potential to create more opportunities for people from diverse backgrounds, reducing cost of training and breaking the barrier to entry in hardware development.
 By investing in Hackframe, investors can support a company that is working to create positive change in the world.

 ### Conclusion